 - Can be corrosive to some pool surfaces and equipment — like ladders, stones, liners, and pumps.

-UV sanitation is a nearly chemical-free way to clean your pool.
+UV Water Treatment is a nearly chemical-free way to clean your pool.
 A UV light kills harmful microorganisms in the pool water as it flows through a filtration system.
-So you aren’t exposed to UV lights as it cleans the water — no need to worry about the damages associated with UV exposure.
+So you aren't exposed to UV lights as it cleans the water — no need to worry about the damages associated with UV exposure.

 One of the bonuses of a UV light pool treatment is that it helps to kill chlorine-resistant organisms.